ffund/ml-notebooks/notebooks/2-advertising-hw.md

 ### 3. Explore the residuals for the single linear regression models

 We know that computing MSE or R2 is not sufficient to diagnose a problem with a linear regression.

 Create some additional plots as described below to help you identify any problems with the regression.
 Use training data for all of the items below.

-* For each of the three regression models, plot predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+For each of the three regression models,

+* Plot predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Make sure both axes use the same scale.
 Comment on your observations.
 What would you expect this plot to look like for a model that explains the data well?
-* For each of the three regression models, compute the residuals ($y - \hat{y}$).
+* Compute the residuals ($y - \hat{y}$).
 Note that some of these will be negative, and some will be positive.
 What is the mean residual for each of the regression models?
 What _should_ be the mean residual for a fitted linear regression model?
 Explain your answer.
-* For each of the three regression models, plot the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+* Plot the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Use the same scale for all three subplots.
 Comment on your observations.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to actual sales?
 * For each of the three regression models AND each of the three features, plot the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis.
 This plot will include nine subplots in total.
 Make sure to clearly label each axis, and also label each subplot with a title that indicates which regression model it uses.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to each of the three features?

  **The code in this section is not provided for you**.
 You will need to write code, in addition to the text cells in which you write your comments, observations, and answers to the questions.